corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/user-admin.md

 2. Click **Add Group**.

-3. Fill in the **New Group Form**.
+3. In the **New Group Form**, specify the following details:
-    a.
-Enter a group name (required).
+   - Group name (required)
-    b.
-Add a description (optional).
+   - Description (optional)
-    c.
-Select group members from the dropdown.
+   - Group members: select from the dropdown.
-    d.
-Toggle the **Admin** option on to make all group members administrators.
+   - **Admin** option: toggle on to make all group members administrators.
-    e.
-Toggle the **Auto-Enroll** option on to assign this group to all new users you create.
+   - **Auto-Enroll** option: toggle on to assign this group to all new users you create.

 4. Click **Create Group**.

 You can access all your groups from the **Groups** screen.

-## Manage a group
+## Managing groups

 You can add or remove members of a group, or delete an existing group.
 Deleting a group does not delete the users in the group.